pingcap/pingcap.github.io/src/ai/integrations/embedding-nvidia-nim.md

 ## Usage example

-This example demonstrates how to use NVIDIA NIM embedding models to create a vector table, insert documents, and find the most similar documents using vector similarity search.
+This example demonstrates creating a vector table, inserting documents, and performing similarity search using NVIDIA NIM embedding models.

 ### Step 1: Connect to the database